rlsit/ansible-role-nextcloud/README.md

 doesn't install or configure MariaDB/MySQL, mail or web service.
 This is done better in separate roles.

-On the other hand, PHP dependencies particularly required for Nextcloud are installed on the target system.
+Only PHP dependencies required for Nextcloud are installed by that role.

-Some modules used in this role are new to Ansible 2.2 and it's tested with Ansible 2.2 only.
+Some modules used in this role are new to Ansible 2.2 and it's tested with Ansible 2.2, 2.3 and 2.4.

-In other words, the following preliminaries need to be met:
+The following preliminaries need to be met:

 * Ansible 2.2 or newer
 * A MariaDB/MySQL server with admin permissions (may be remote)